 A traditional bamboo ware tradesman and his store on the shopping street.

 A classic liquor store selling self-made Seven Treasure Rice Wine (七宝大曲)

 A store selling Old Street Dumpling (老街汤圆), one of the most renowned Qibao snacks made of sticky rice with sweet sesame paste filling.

 Another well-known Qibao snack: frying pork mince buns (生煎包).

 Qibao is also known for its variety of cakes, made of sticky rice flour or green bean flour, filled and topped with edible flowers.

 Qibao’s wonton soup is rather unique – its filling is flavoured with minced saury fish.

 The soup with super-thin noodles and lean lamb sliced to paper-thin is also popular among the locals and visitors.

 Qibao was the first to set up a commune – a collective farming organization – in Shanghai in 1958.
 The commune system offered basic financial cover, health care and education needs for China’s vast rural population, and enabled the villagers to collectively purchase expensive farming equipment and machines.

-This is where the office of Qibao Commune once located and now becomes a teahouse.
+This is where the office of Qibao Commune was once located and now it becomes a teahouse.